buzzmobile/api/README.md

 ## Then
 * have the latest node LTS version installed and in use.
 For nvm, this is `nvm install --lts`.
 For nvm-windows, see their docs.* clone this repo
 * cd to the directory you cloned to (the one containing README.md)
-* in your terminal/console, type `yarn start` to give you the api runnin on port 7778
+* in your terminal/console, type `yarn dev` to give you the api running on port 7778